 Today, I’m participating in a fun blogger event — the Secret Recipe Club.
 How does it work?
 Every blogger is secretly assigned another blog + chooses a recipe from that blog to make.
 On reveal day (today!), all of our posts go up at the same time, + everyone gets to see who was assigned to their blog, which recipe they chose, + how it turned out.
 Fun, huh?

-Thank you to Shirley for introducing me to this super scrumptious snack + to the Secret Recipe Club for connecting me, yet again, with fantastic bloggers + amazing recipes!
+Thank you to Erin for introducing me to these incredibly tasty brownies + to the Secret Recipe Club for connecting me, yet again, with fantastic bloggers + amazing recipes!
 For all my previous Secret Recipe Club recipes, click here – there are TONS of awesome ones!

 continue reading →